Amantadine: Veterinary misuse

 In 2005, Chinese poultry farmers were reported to have used amantadine to protect birds against avian influenza.
 In Western countries and according to international livestock regulations, amantadine is approved only for use in humans.
 Chickens in China have received an estimated 2.6 billion doses of amantadine.
 Avian flu (H5N1) strains in China and southeast Asia are now resistant to amantadine, although strains circulating elsewhere still seem to be sensitive.
 If amantadine-resistant strains of the virus spread, the drugs of choice in an avian flu outbreak will probably be restricted to neuraminidase inhibitors oseltamivir and zanamivir, which block the action of viral neuraminidase enzyme on the surface of influenza virus particles.
 Increasing incidence of oseltamivir resistance in circulating influenza strains (e.g., H1N1) exists, highlighting the need for new anti-influenza therapies.

 In September 2015, the U.S. FDA announced the recall of Dingo Chip Twists "Chicken in the Middle" dog treats because the product has the potential to be contaminated with amantadine.

+Fiction

+In House M.D. season 4 finale, taking Amantadine is fatal to Amber Volakis, having lost her kidney function in a bus crash.